SamuelFolledo/BEW1.1MyHeroResume/README.md

-This is the repository of My Hero, Kobe Bryant
+This is the repository of My Hero

 - Samuel Folledo